Riemannian Generative Decoder: Conclusions and Future Directions

-\paragraph{Acknowledgements} The authors thank Viktoria Schuster, Iñigo Prada-Luengo, Yan Li, Adrián Sousa-Poza and Valentina Sora for helpful discussions.
-This work was funded by the Novo Nordisk Foundation (NNF) through the Center for Basic Machine Learning in Life Science (NNF grant NNF20OC0062606) and the Pioneer Centre for AI (DNRF grant number P1).
-A.K.\ was further supported by NNF grants NNF20OC0059939 and NNF20OC0063268.
+This work was partly funded by the Novo Nordisk Foundation through the Center for Basic Machine Learning Research in Life Science (NNF20OC0062606) and by the Pioneer Centre for AI (DNRF grant P1).
+SH was further funded by VILLUM FONDEN through research grant 42062 and by the European Research Council (ERC) under the European Union’s Horizon programme (grant agreement 101125993).
+AK was further funded by the Novo Nordisk Foundation through grants NNF20OC00\allowbreak59939 and NNF20OC00\allowbreak63268.